 (c) designating deprecated branches or contributions.

-However, Maintainers should act to carry out the technical consensus of the PGB and the Participants, and may be removed by the PGB at any time.
+Maintainers should act to carry out the technical consensus of the TSC, Contributors, and PGB, and may be removed by the PGB at any time, after notice to the Maintainer and the TSC, for failure to perform their functions as determined by the PGB.
 No contributed information or pull requests may be deleted from any Project Repository, due to the open nature of the Applicable Licenses and the Archival Permanence rules in Section 8.2.
 The appointment of a Maintainer survives the closure of the PGB, and thereafter the remaining Maintainer(s) or the Open Projects Administrator may appoint additional or replacement Maintainers.

-6.3 The PGB may at its option elect to form one or more Technical Steering Committees (or TSC) by a resolution of the PGB.
-A Project's TSC members shall be composed of the persons, selected in the manner, and chaired by such person as is provided by that resolution.
-The TSC shall have the duties to advise the PGB and such others as are specified by the PGB, so long as consistent with these Rules and OASIS policies.
-The following activities may not be delegated by the PGB, although it may consult with one or more TSCs regarding them at the PGB's option: election or termination of Chairs, approval of any Releases, Group Releases, Project Specification Drafts, Project Specifications, and approval of Candidate OASIS Standards or external submissions.
-TSC members must be Contributors.
-A list of TSC members shall be maintained and posted at the general information web page designated by OASIS for the Project.
-An individual may resign from TSC membership at any time, by notifying the Open Project Administrator and the Chair(s) in writing.

-7. Repositories and Project Tools
+Repositories and Project Tools

-7.1 OASIS will create and support official repositories for each Project (Project Repositories) using tools, selected and configured by staff that are clearly marked as a distinct resource.
+8.1 OASIS will create and support official repositories for each Project (Project Repositories) using tools, selected and configured by staff that are clearly marked as a distinct resource.
 OASIS will initialize each Project Repository as a distinct open source project, including issue tracking, comment facilities, and such other facilities as are normally available by default.